URI-Milwaukee canceled due to COVID outbreak

 The game will not be rescheduled this season.

-It's believed to be the first Division I men's college basketball game canceled or postponed due to COVID in the 2022-23 season.
+It's believed to be the first Division I men's college basketball game canceled or postponed because of COVID-19 in the 2022-23 season.

 Multiple Rhode Island players and staff members tested positive for COVID-19, according to the school, but they anticipate being able to play their Atlantic 10 opener against Duquesne on New Year's Eve.